GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/2-preview-web-application.md

 Let's take a quick look at the web application we will build in this course.
+You can create your own files for the activities described in this module, or you can use the files and assets that are available in our [`starting code`](link).

 Suppose you work for an exciting new start-up company named **Relecloud Galaxy Tours**.
 It is your job to set up a web application that will allow people to book tours and additional tour package options for cruise trips throughout the galaxy.
 As a first step, passengers will need to book a cruise to the moon.
 From there they can depart from a moon-based space station to explore other parts of the galaxy by adding tour enhancements such as a Meteor Fireworks Display, a Bullet Train that travels through the center of the Earth, and a Ride-Along in an alien spaceship to watch titanium mining on the moon.